 Turn right down the hill and you will see Devonshire House on the right-hand side before the Devonshire Arms Pub (this route cuts off about 8 miles and the city centre).
 Drive past the Devonshire Arms pub and turn first right and circle round to get you outside our house.
 Satellite navigations systems may alter your route but it will get you to us via a slightly different route down Entry Hill.

 The A39 joins the A4 at a large roundabout at the Globe Inn.
 Take the A4 to Bath along a dual carriageway and then take the A36 (Lower Bristol Road) until you reach the railway viaduct as above.

 Go to www.theaa.com/route-planner.

 Our postcode is BA2 4RZ.
 If you are using Satellite Navigation, some systems take you further up the hill on the opposite side of the road.
 Do be aware of this.
 If your Sat Nav does not accept our house number, use 145.

 We recommend that you get a taxi up to us (approximately £7.00) and then we will show you the walking shortcut into the city.
 There is a taxi rank at the front of the train station.

 From the Bus Station

-You can take a number 13 bus for Foxhill from directly outside the bus station and ask to be dropped at Devonshire Buildings.
+You can take a number 3 bus for Foxhill from directly outside the bus station and ask to be dropped at Devonshire Buildings.
 You would then walk up the hill, past the Devonshire Arms and we are the next house on the corner.
-Bear in mind that a single ticket costs around £2.20, a return around £3.00.
-To give you unlimited all day travel throughout the city purchase a FirstDay ticket for £4.00.
+Bear in mind that a single ticket costs around £2.20.
+To give you unlimited all day travel throughout the city purchase an allday ticket for £4.20.